Mentored Residency Award

 How to apply

-- You should be a mid-career artist who is a current Performer/Choreographer member of Dance Ireland.
+- You must be a current professional Member of Dance Ireland.

-- The activity must take place in 2019 preferred dates must be outlined in your proposal.
+- The activity must take place in 2020 preferred dates must be outlined in your proposal. (these will be subject to availability)

 - Awards will be paid on receipt of an invoice request to the value of the amount requested in the budget submitted with the application.